-(4 ) Urbanization of the land added by the adjustment would have no more adverse effect upon agriculture or forestry than urbanization of land within the existing UGB; (5) ) The adjustment will help achieve the 2040 Growth Concept; (6) ) The adjustment will not result in an island of urban land outside the UGB or an island of rural land inside the UGB; and (7) ) If the adjustment is to facilitate a trade, the adjustment would not add land to the UGB that is currently designated for agriculture or forestry pursuant to a statewide planning goal. approve a minor adjustment to make the UGB coterminous with property with features, Metro shall find that: (1) ) The adjustment will result in the addition of no more than two net acres to the UGB; (2) ) Urbanization of the land added by the adjustment would have no more adverse environmental, energy, economic or social consequences than urbanization of land within the existing UGB; (3) ) Urbanization of the land added by the adjustment would have no more adverse effect upon agriculture or forestry than urbanization of land within the existing UGB; (4) ) The adjustment will help achieve the 2040 Growth Concept; and ) The adjustment will not result in an island of urban land outside the UGB or an island of rural land inside the UGB. (e) Where the UGB is intended to be coterminous with the 100 year floodplain, as indicated on the map of the UGB maintained by Metro's Data Resource Center, Metro may adjust the UGB in order to conform it to a more recent delineation of the floodplain.
-To approve such an adjustment, Metro shall find that: (1) ) The delineation was done by a professional engineer registered by the State of Oregon; (2) ) The adjustment will result in the addition of no more than 20 net acres to the UGB; (3) ) The adjustment will help achieve the 2040 Growth Concept; and
+(4) Urbanization of the land added by the adjustment would have no more adverse effect upon agriculture or forestry than urbanization of land within the existing UGB; (5) The adjustment will help achieve the 2040 Growth Concept; (6) The adjustment will not result in an island of urban land outside the UGB or an island of rural land inside the UGB; and (7) If the adjustment is to facilitate a trade, the adjustment would not add land to the UGB that is currently designated for agriculture or forestry pursuant to a statewide planning goal. oprove a minor adjustment to make the UGB coterminous with property t features, Metro shall find that: (1) The adjustment will result in the addition of no more than two net acres to the UGB; (2) Urbanization of the land added by the adjustment would have no more adverse environmental, energy, economic or social consequences than urbanization of land within the existing UGB; (3) Urbanization of the land added by the adjustment would have no more adverse effect upon agriculture or forestry than urbanization of land within the existing UGB; (4) The adjustment will help achieve the 2040 Growth Concept; and (5) The adjustment will not result in an island of urban land outside the UGB or an island of rural land inside the UGB. indicated on adjust the UC the map 3B in o re the UGB is intended to be coterminous with the 100 year floodplain, as p of the UGB maintained by Metro's Data Resource Center, Metro may reder to conform it to a more recent delineation of the floodplain.
+To approve Metro shall find that: (1) The delineation was done by a professional engineer registered by the State of Oregon; (2) The adjustment will result in the addition of no more than 20 net acres to the UGB; (3) The adjustment will help achieve the 2040 Growth Concept; and